The application process for our 2020 grant cycle is now closed.

 To learn more about the process if you submit a full proposal and your art installation is accepted as an Honorarium, check out What To Expect

-Typically grantees receive their first funding in early April, with a subsequent payment typically four weeks after the first payment.
+Typically grantees receive their first payment in April, with subsequent funding usually four weeks after the first payment.
 Burning Man retains a performance deposit which is paid post-event.

 - Q. If I am invited to submit a full proposal, how likely is it that I'll be funded?